"The fastest way to increase HBCU competitiveness is by forming partnerships.

 Business Advisory Board

-- Provides guidance and mentorship
+- Provide guidance and mentorship

-- Gives feedback on projects and presentations
+- Give feedback on projects and presentations

 - Byron Bagby, MG, US Army (Ret)